puxin71/speech-tracker/README.md

 ## Installation

-For the short term, you have to fetch the sour code from the [Github repo] (https://github.com/puxin71/speech-tracker) and run it as:
+For the short term, you have to fetch the source code from the [Github repo] (https://github.com/puxin71/speech-tracker) and run it as:
 ```
 RESOURCES="./resources" go run server.go
 ```